juergenpabel/circuitpython-escpos-server/README.md

 Documentation for configuring the application is [in the Wiki](https://github.com/juergenpabel/circuitpython-escpos-server/wiki/Configuration).

-**For USB-connected printers USB host-support in CircuitPython is required** (which for the Pi PicoW is CircuitPython 9 on master after 2024-02-15 - refer to commit [00824ad12229af15541d1431cf31f216e8e3587d](https://github.com/adafruit/circuitpython/commit/00824ad12229af15541d1431cf31f216e8e3587d)), which for the PicoW is NOT in CircuitPython 9.0.0-beta.0 but should be in 9.0.0-beta.1 (or whatever the next beta release will be called).
+**For USB-connected printers USB-host support in CircuitPython is required** (which for the PicoW is CircuitPython 9.0.0-beta.1 or newer).

 # Hardware